 Sorry, no pets and no smoking.

-Note: Due to the proximity of the 6ft high sea wall and the cliff side garden, young children must be supervised at all times
+Note: Due to the proximity of the 6ft high sea wall and the cliff side garden toddlers and young children may need to be supervised.

 We are aware that many people are concerned about their bookings and the impact of coronavirus on their holiday.